Brendon Small: Media

 Small lent his voice to a number of other animated shows.
 He co-starred as Chad in the BET animated sitcom, Hey Monie!, and has voiced many supporting characters in The Venture Bros., including that show's shell shocked and drug-addicted version of Jonny Quest.
 Small has had cameo roles in Aqua Teen Hunger Force, Squidbillies, Reno 911! and Frisky Dingo.
 Small, along with Scott Adsit, appeared as lead characters of the Adult Swim pilot Let's Fish; the show's pilot premiered on May 13, 2007, but the series was not picked up.

 In April 2005, the Sci Fi Channel announced an upcoming debut of a half-hour animated ensemble comedy show created by Small titled Barbarian Chronicles.
 The show, which has not aired, was said to be produced by Small and Worldwide Pants Incorporated.
 Small has said that there are no plans to air the show but that anything can happen in the future.

 Small posed for a pictorial that appeared in the April 2006 issue of Playgirl magazine, as part of a humor-themed issue.
 Small posed naked holding a medieval flail and a strategically placed metal shield that hid his genitals.

 Small served as co-producer, co-writer and composer for the Adult Swim animated series Metalocalypse, which ran for four seasons from 2006 to 2012, along with a 2013 special, Metalocalypse: The Doomstar Requiem.
 The series focused on a fictional melodic death metal band named Dethklok, and each episode features a song performed by the band.
 In addition to writing, directing and executive producing the series, he also provided voice talent for the characters Skwisgaar Skwigelf, Pickles, and Nathan Explosion, three of the five members of Dethklok.
 Small has stated that while animation is his dream job, he does not really like watching animation that much.

-In 2007 and 2009, Small hosted the annual Guitar Superstar competition and in 2008 he was one of the judges.
+In 2007 and 2009, Small hosted the annual Guitar Superstar competition; in 2008, he was one of the judges.

 In 2010, Small directed Soundgarden's music video for "Black Rain", and The Damned Things' music video for "We've Got a Situation Here".

 Small's virtual band Dethklok appeared, via video, at the 2009 Golden Gods Awards.
 The band received the award for Best International Band.
 At the 2010 Golden Gods Awards, Small attended and performed with Brian Posehn's band and introduced Fear Factory's set.
 At the 2011 Golden Gods Awards, Small attended and introduced DevilDriver's set.
 Small attended the 2012 Golden Gods Awards and introduced Trivium's set.
 He was nominated for best guitarist at the 2013 Golden Gods Awards but did not win.

 In May 2014, Small wrote a column for Premier Guitar regarding his guitar techniques.

 Small appeared on Ken Reid's TV Guidance Counselor Podcast on May 15, 2015, as part of the Bridgetown Comedy Festival in Portland, Oregon.